huston-school/huston-school.github.io/slides/week-03/week-03.md

 # Cloud Computing

 Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.
-Based on *distributed computing* which refers to sharing the computing workload among many computers across a network.
+It is based on *distributed computing* which refers to sharing the computing workload among many computers across a network.
 - Ability to pay for only the resources you use
 - Ability to scale up and back as needed
-- Available for differnet types of use: public, private, community, hybrid...
+- Available for different types of use: public, private, community, hybrid...
-- Delivery Models: Software as A Service, Infrastrucutre as a Service, Platform as a Service
+- Delivery Models: Software as a Service, Infrastrucutre as a Service, Platform as a Service

 ---